Aloe Vera, the Burn Plant

 with just a bandaide a week later

 By Sunday was tickled to see how few people noticed my hand.
-Only those that I showed it to and told my story too, were even aware of my small crisis.
+Only those that I showed it to and to whom I told my story were even aware of my small crisis.
+Of course, I praised my aloe vera burn plant.
 The flesh-coloured pantyhose over the bandage was comfortable and unobtrusive in public.

-It is now three weeks later, and I've nearly forgotten the incident.
-I've had to remind myself several times in the past week or so, to take another photo and write up this story for the encouragement it can be to you and others who are searching for how to cope with such a burn.
+Three weeks later, and I'd nearly forgotten the incident.
+I had to remind myself several times in that week or so, to take more photos and write up this story for the encouragement it can be to you and others who are searching for how to cope with such a burn.
+Obviously, I advise: use aloe vera the burn plant!

 healed and no scar - even the discolouration should disappear soon

-At present there is still a reddish colour and some tough, scaled skin in the center, but no pain at all, and I expect I shall not even have a scar!
+Soon there was just a reddish colour and some tough, scaled skin in the center, but no pain at all, and I dide not even have a scar!
 Aloe vera is just that good!
 No wonder it's known as aloe vera the burn plant.

 Say!
-Have you got a story and photos too, of how aloe vera healed a serious burn?
-If you are willing to share it, I'll put it up as another testimonial to aloe vera, the burn plant here on this site.
+Have you got a story and photos too of how aloe vera the burn plant healed a serious burn?
+If you are willing to share it, I'll put it up as another testimonial to aloe vera the burn plant here on this site.
 Just follow the instructions below.

 How has aloe vera healed a serious burn for you?